-ETEC 212 (3) Utilization of Computer application Package and Lab.
+ETEC 336 (3) Advance Multimedia in Classroom.

 Introduction to the management and application of technology programs in business, educational agencies, and the world of work.

 ETEC 337 (3) Technology Selection, Maintenance, Management and Support.
 Students will gain selecting skills in the management of networked and support services.